Updated for 2020!

 A GoPro external mic is pretty much required if you want anyone to watch your autocross or track videos.
 Now that you have that fancy GoPro or other brand action camera don’t cheap out on the sound.
 Not only does an external microphone make any sort of Motorsports video sound ten times better but it also frees you up to place your camera anywhere on the vehicle without worrying about airflow.
 Using a good microphone to record the exhaust note free of wind noise can transform the whole video experience!

-I tried three or four different setups before arriving at the solution I’ve used for a few years now.
-I’ve recommended this setup to hundreds of friends and fellow track junkies who have been really happy with the results.
+I’ve tried multiple different GoPro compatible mics and still always go back to the same setup.
+I’m still using this mic with my GoPro Hero 7!
+In fact, I’ve recommended this mic to hundreds of friends and fellow track junkies who have been really happy with the results.
 And so that I don’t have to look up the links and info each time I’ve decided to create this post to put all the necessary info in one spot!

 Why you need an external mic: a 30 second video worth a thousand words